KarthikB-dev/konote/README.md

 space repetition.

-## Why the name _konote?_
+## Why the name _konote_?
-This application will deal a knockout blow to your lethargy!
+This application will deal a knockout blow to your laziness and poor work ethic!

 ## I'm interested.
 Tell me more!